MicroEJ/docs/ApplicationDeveloperGuide/gettingStartedApp.rst

-In case of full BSP connection, the application link can be triggered by executing the :ref:`build script <bsp_connection_build_script>` file.
+- The application link can be triggered by executing the :ref:`build script <bsp_connection_build_script>` file.

   - Open :guilabel:`configuration` tab and select :guilabel:`Device` > :guilabel:`Deploy`.

   - By default the options to deploy the application, runtime library and header files are already set.
-Check the :ref:`BSP connection option <bsp_connection_options>` :guilabel:`deploy.bsp.microejscript`, click :guilabel:`Apply` and :guilabel:`Run`.
+Check the :guilabel:`deploy.bsp.microejscript` option.

 .. figure:: images/bsp-options.png
    :alt: BSP connection options
    :align: center
-   :width: 1351px
+   :width: 1300px
-   :height: 787px
+   :height: 743px

    BSP connection options

+- Depending on BSP connection case, different options can be specified, see :ref:`BSP connection options <bsp_connection_options>`.

 - More options can be defined to run a MicroEJ Standalone Application on an hardware device, see :ref:`Application options <application_options>`.

 ..